Asymmetric GANs for Image-to-Image Translation: Related Work

-\textbf{Multi-Domain Image-to-Image Translation.} There are only very few recent methods attempting to implement multi-modal image-to-image translation in an efficient way.
+\textbf{Multi-Domain Image-to-Image Translation.} There are only very few recent methods attempting to implement multi-domain image-to-image translation in an efficient way.
 Anoosheh et al.~propose ComboGAN~\cite{anoosheh2017combogan}, which only requires to train $m$ generator/discriminator pairs for $m$ different image domains.
-Choi et al.~present the StarGAN framework~\cite{choi2017stargan}, which equips a single symmetric-structured generator and is able to perform the task with a complexity of $\mathrm{\Theta}(1)$.
-Although the model complexity is low, jointly learning both image translation and image reconstruction tasks with the same generator require the sharing of all parameters, which increases the optimization complexity and reduces the generalization ability, thus leading to unsatisfactory generation performance.
-The proposed framework targets at obtaining a good balance between the network capacity and image generation quality.
-Along with this research line, we propose a novel Asymmetric Generative Adversarial Network (AsymmetricGAN), which achieves this target via using two task-specific and asymmetric generators.
+Choi et al.~present StarGAN~\cite{choi2017stargan}, which equips a single symmetric-structured generator to handle the task.
+Although the model complexity is low, jointly learning both image translation and image reconstruction with the same generator require the sharing of all parameters, which increases the optimization complexity and reduces the generalization ability, thus leading to unsatisfactory generation performance.
+The proposed method targets at obtaining a good balance between the network capacity and image generation quality.
+Along with this research line, we propose a novel AsymmetricGAN, which achieves this target via using two task-specific and asymmetric generators.
 Moreover, we explore various optimization objectives to train better the model to produce more consistent and more stable results.